rosieRRRRR/UDC/README.md

 ### **5.6 Intentional Risk Placement (Normative)**

-UCI intentionally concentrates behavioural admission risk into a deterministic, testable classification and enforcement boundary, in order to avoid unbounded or emergent failure modes within the model or downstream systems.
+UDC intentionally concentrates behavioural admission risk into a deterministic, testable classification and enforcement boundary, in order to avoid unbounded or emergent failure modes within the model or downstream systems.

 ---